debugacademy/debugacademy-git/git_assignment.md

 You've done this before!
 Look at the earlier notes to see how it's done.

 ### Commit to the latest branch
-On your newest branch, write the company you are representing, if any: [right here]
+On your newest branch, write the company you are representing, if any: I am not representing any company.

 Also, (optionally) check the appropriate boxes as they apply to you or the company you represent:
-[ ] Interested in hearing about upcoming Debug Academy classes
+[X] Interested in hearing about upcoming Debug Academy classes
 [ ] Interested in hiring Drupal developers
 [ ] Interested in discussing something else with Debug Academy